GSA/cto-website/content/techradar/technologies/3d-printing.md

 ---
 ## Background

+3D printing or additive manufacturing is the construction of a three-dimensional object from a CAD model or a digital 3D model.
+It can be done in a variety of processes in which material is deposited, joined or solidified under computer control, with material being added together, typically layer by layer.

+Designers use 3D printers to quickly create product models and prototypes, but they're increasingly being used to make final products, as well.
+Among the items made with 3D printers are shoe designs, furniture, wax castings for making jewelry, tools, tripods, gift and novelty items, and toys.

 ### Additive Manufacturing

 There are plenty of companies already adopting additive manufacturing (3D Printing) in their production processes with a wide range of use cases.